Skip to main content

 Scenario Penalty Total payable

-Since 28 February 2024, Hong Kong's property stamp duty regime has been significantly simplified.
-Three demand-side stamp duty categories were abolished:
+Since 28 February 2024, Hong Kong's property stamp duty regime has been dramatically simplified.
+Three demand-side categories were abolished in one sweep:

 • Buyer's Stamp Duty (BSD): Abolished (previously up to 15% for non-permanent residents)